antonioortegajr/ListHub-for-IDX-Broker/README.md

 Standard Disclaimer #2: This code is not official ListHub code.
 In NO WAY is it supported by ListHub.
 DO NOT contact ListHub for any support of this code.

-This script is for Use with IDX Broker and ListHub
+This script is for use with IDX Broker and ListHub

 It is based on these docs: https://app.listhub.com/tracking-docs/v3/listing-metrics-js.html